 This means something is so easy that you really don’t need to think too much about it.

-This question is a no brainer, I’ll solve in two minutes.
+This question is a no-brainer, I’ll solve it in two minutes.

 Mai Do minute me Hal Kar Dunga, Isme Dimaag Lagaane Ki Jarurat Nahi Hai.

 He offered me a coffee, I said no I screwed up.

 Usne Mujhe Coffee Offer Kiya, Maine Niras Kar Diya Mana Karke.